Annual Enrollment ends Dec. 7! Don’t miss your window. Call 937.379.8823

 You'll sign up for Medicare Part A and Part B through the Social Security Administration.
 You can go to your local Social Security office and sign up, but it is convenient to apply online here.

 Once you’re enrolled in Medicare, you will receive a red, white, and blue Medicare card in the mail.
 After you enroll in Medicare Part A and B, you will have what’s considered Original Medicare only, which leaves gaps in coverage.
-Your next step is to explore extra benefits and coverage for gaps in coverage left behind with Original Medicare.
+Many individuals decide to enroll in a Medicare Part C (Medicare Advantage) or Medicare Supplement (Medigap) plan to provide extra benefits and fill in the gaps that are not covered by Original Medicare.

 Should I sign up for Medicare Part A only if I’m still working past age 65?